PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/overview.md

 This best practice serves as a foundation that an organization can use to quickly and consistently add governance guardrails across multiple Azure subscriptions.

-### Resource Organization
+### Resource organization

 The following diagram shows the Governance MVP hierarchy for organizing resources.

 ![Resource Organization diagram](../../../_images/governance/resource-organization.png)